Destroyer-official/Destroyer_P2P/README.md

 The application wraps user data in four distinct and independent encryption layers, each contributing unique security properties to achieve true defense-in-depth:

 1.  **🌐 Transport Layer Security (TLS 1.3)**: Establishes a secure, mutually authenticated, and encrypted tunnel between peers.
-It is enhanced with a preference for Post-Quantum cipher suites when available and performs rigorous certificate validation.
+    *   **Post-Quantum Readiness**: Enhanced with a preference for Post-Quantum KEMs (like ML-KEM used with X25519) via TLS 1.3's `key_share` groups when available and supported by the underlying SSL library.
+    *   **Rigorous Certificate Validation**: Performs strict validation of peer certificates against a provided CA or self-signed certificates exchanged during the initial handshake.
+    *   **Verified Perfect Forward Secrecy (PFS)**: TLS 1.3 mandates PFS for its standard cipher suites.
+The application further includes explicit logging to verify that an ephemeral key exchange mechanism (e.g., ECDHE) was indeed negotiated during the handshake, providing an auditable assurance that session keys cannot be compromised even if long-term identity keys are.
+    *   **DANE Validation Scaffolding & DNSSEC Consideration**: The `tls_channel_manager.py` module now incorporates parameters (`dane_tlsa_records`, `enforce_dane_validation`) and internal logic to perform DANE (DNS-Based Authentication of Named Entities) validation of peer certificates against TLSA records.
+While the application can process these records if provided, for comprehensive protection against DNS spoofing attacks, the secure retrieval of these TLSA records via DNSSEC (DNS Security Extensions) is crucial.
+Implementing DNSSEC resolution is a broader operational consideration typically handled at the OS or network infrastructure level, or via specialized DNS client libraries.
 2.  **✉️ Double Ratchet Protocol**: Provides cutting-edge end-to-end encryption for message content, delivering robust forward secrecy and post-compromise security.
 (Refer to the "Double Ratchet Enhancement" section for more granular details on its advanced features).
 3.  **📦 Application-Layer Safeguards**: Offers an additional, configurable layer of encryption for the message payload itself, using ciphers like XChaCha20-Poly1305 or AES-256-GCM before it even enters the Double Ratchet pipeline.
-4.  **📜 Encrypted Certificate Exchange**: During the initial peer authentication, certificate data is exchanged over a channel protected by ChaCha20-Poly1305.
+4.  **📜 Encrypted Certificate Exchange**: During the initial peer authentication, certificate data is exchanged over a dedicated, encrypted channel.
+    -   **Robust Encryption**: This exchange is secured using **ChaCha20-Poly1305**.
-    -   **Fortified Key Derivation**: The 32-byte key required for this ChaCha20-Poly1305 encryption is meticulously derived using **HKDF-SHA256** from a pre-shared context.
+    -   **Fortified Key Derivation**: The 32-byte key required for ChaCha20-Poly1305 encryption is meticulously derived using **HKDF-SHA256** (with SHA-256 as the hash function) from a pre-shared context string (`b'SecureP2PCertificateExchangeKey!!'` combined with a salt).
 This ensures adherence to the cipher's strict key length requirements, averting vulnerabilities tied to incorrect key sizing.
-Any failure during this critical encryption/decryption phase immediately aborts the certificate exchange, preventing insecure continuation.
+    -   **Strict Error Handling**: Any failure during the encryption or decryption of certificate data (e.g., due to key errors or corrupted data) immediately aborts the certificate exchange process.
+This prevents the connection from proceeding with potentially unverified or unencrypted peer certificates, thereby maintaining the integrity of the secure channel establishment.

 ### 🖥️ Hardware Security Integration: Anchoring Trust in Silicon